Dynamic-maturational model of attachment and adaptation: Memory systems

 DMM assessments look for memory system function as described by memory researchers such as Endel Tulving and Daniel Schacter.
 Eight memory systems assessed by the DMM method are body talk, somatic, procedural, semantic, imaged, connotative, episodic, and reflective integration.

-As with information processing, attachment patters can involve the use, or bias of, various memory systems as sources of information.
+As with information processing, attachment patterns can involve the use, or bias of, various memory systems as sources of information.
 Attachment A-strategies tend to utilize information from procedural and semantic memory systems, and de-emphasize or exclude information from imaged and connotative systems.
 Attachment C-strategies do the opposite and emphasize information from imaged and connotative systems and de-emphasize or exclude information from procedural and semantic systems.
 Attachment B-strategies tend to have better access to all memory systems.
 Each attachment pattern has its own strength in various circumstances where different memory systems may be advantageous.

 DMM attachment assessments

 Attachment measures, or assessments, assess the self-protective strategy of a person.
 In infancy and early childhood, it is assessed with respect to specific attachment figures whereas beginning in the school years a generalized strategy is assessed.
 Assessments generally use a video-recorded interaction or an audio-recorded interview.
 In observed assessments behavior is assessed, and with interviews the discourse, or manner of speech, is primarily assessed.
 Crittenden and others have modified existing attachment assessments and developed others to create a range of DMM assessments intended to cover the lifespan.
 Assessments generally assess individuals, caregivers (usually parents) and/or children, and can assess non-primary caregivers such as close grandparents and foster parents.
 DMM assessments can be used for research, clinically, forensically, and personally.

 Some DMM assessments are considered valid and reliable, and others are still in a development and validation phase which generally takes at least 10 years.
 IASA considers an assessment valid and reliable if it has a minimum of five published studies supporting it, including studies that the author of the assessment did not author, and that address several of the following: